neemandewan/hotelManagement/hotelManagementWebApp/README.md

-# iSuchana Web App #
+# hotelManagement Web App #

-iSuchana Web app is a web application showing notices, results, routines and events of a particular school, college or institution.
+Web app for Hotel Management MPP project

 ### Steps to run this app:- ###